georglauterbach/uncore/SECURITY.md

 We support the latest version of our kernel modules and the kernel with security updates.
 That is to say that we do **not** backport security updates to older versions as of now.

+## Checks

+For every pull requests, and on schedule (every Saturday), a GitHub workflow under [`.github/workflows/security.yml`](.github/workflows/security.yml) called "Security Audit" is run.
+This workflow will check for any security vulnerabilities introduced by crates used in this project.

 ## Reporting a Vulnerability

 **_unCORE_** takes security very seriously.
 We will follow the rule of [responsible disclosure] in the future. **As of now**, please just open an issue.
 As there is no centralized domain / mail service, opening an issue is the easiest way for now.